When preparing a file to send to the WebTeam for upload to your CMS library make sure that you give the file an appropriate name.

 Using PDF files

-Please familiarise yourself with the guideline Using PDF format before using PDF files on your site.
+Please familiarise yourself with the guideline Using PDF format before investing time creating PDF files for your site.